-At Hawridge and Cholesbury C of E school we are committed to providing a holistic approach to education which aims to support the academic, cultural, personal and social development of all our pupils.
-From September 2020 statutory Relationships Education and Health Education will be part of the taught currciulum within PSHE.
+At Hawridge and Cholesbury school we are committed to providing a holistic approach to education which aims to support the academic, cultural, personal and social development of all our pupils.

+In September 2020 statutory Relationships Education and Health Education became part of the taught curriculum within PSHE.
 This is an essential part of a child's education and contributes to their personal development.
 Sex Education is not statutory at primary, but recommended by the DfE.
 We teach Sex Education as part of our Relationships Education within the planned PSHE curriculum.
 As a Church of England school along with this policy we will be following the RSHE Charter from The Church of England Office (Appendix 4).

-2. Aims of the Sex and Relationship Education policy
+3. Aims of the Sex Education policy